-This disclosure applies to Kroo Bank Ltd (company number 10359002 and FCA registration number 953772 - "the Bank" or "Kroo") for the year ended 31 December 2021.
+This disclosure applies to Kroo Bank Ltd (company number 10359002 and FCA registration number 953772 - "the Bank") for the year ended 31 December 2022.
 Kroo Bank Ltd is a standalone legal entity and not part of any group structure.
-The information presented is based on the Bank's annual report and accounts as at 31 December 2021, although may differ where regulatory requirements differ from the statutory requirements underlying the Annual Report and Accounts.
+The information presented is based on the Bank's annual report and accounts as at 31 December 2022, though may differ where regulatory requirements differ from the statutory requirements underlying the Annual Report and Accounts.

-Legislative Framework
+Legislative framework

-European standards for capital and liquidity requirements for banks, building societies and related institutions are set out in the Capital Requirements Directive IV (Directive 2013/36/EU, "CRD IV") and the Capital Requirements Regulation (Regulation (EU) No 575/2013, "CRR").
-This legislation came into force on 1 January 2014, and is the European implementation of Basel III, which sets out global standards for capital and liquidity adequacy.
+Standards for capital and liquidity requirements for banks, building societies and related institutions are set out in the Capital Requirements Directive V ("CRD V") and the Capital Requirements Regulation ("CRR").
+This legislation came into force on 1 January 2022, and references to CRR, as amended by CRR II, mean the regulatory requirements as they form part of domestic law by virtue of the European Union (Withdrawal) Act 2018, as amended.

-At the UK national level, prudential supervision with regards to capital and liquidity adequacy is overseen by the Prudential Regulatory Authority (PRA), and CRD IV is implemented in the PRA Rulebook.
-CRR on the other hand is directly applicable, without implementation in national legislation.
-CRD IV and CRR are supported by additional guidance and standards defined both on a European and on a national level.
+In the UK, prudential supervision with regards to capital and liquidity adequacy is overseen by the Prudential Regulatory Authority (PRA), and CRD V is implemented in the PRA Rulebook.

-CRR sets out not only capital requirements, but also what the Bank must disclose in regard to its risk management policies, procedures, and performance, including the main risks faced by the Bank and the governance of those risks.
-These disclosure requirements are usually referred to as "Pillar 3", being the third pillar of the three-pillar approach to prudential banking regulation:
+CRR not only sets out capital requirements, but also specifies what the Bank must disclose in regard to its risk management policies, procedures, and performance, including the main risks faced by the Bank and the governance of those risks.
+These disclosure requirements are usually referred to as "Pillar 3", being the third pillar of the three-pillar approach which is normally considered for prudential banking regulation.